World's Strongest Tag Determination League: 2016

 The 2016 edition of the World Strongest Tag Determination League took place from December 3 through December 18.

 2017

 The 2017 edition of the World Strongest Tag Determination League took place from November 19 through December 12.

 2018

 The 2018 edition of the World Strongest Tag Determination League took place from November 13 through December 11.

 2019

 The 2019 edition of the World Strongest Tag Determination League took place from November 11 through December 9.

 2020

 The 2020 edition of the World Strongest Tag Determination League, featured 8 teams in a single block, taking place from November 18 to December 7.
-The tournament featured outside participation from Big Japan Pro Wrestling's Daisuke Sekimoto & Abdullah Kobayashi and from Pro Wrestling Zero1's Masato Tanaka.
+The tournament featured outside participation from Big Japan Pro Wrestling's Daisuke Sekimoto and Abdullah Kobayashi and from Pro Wrestling Zero1's Masato Tanaka.
 On November 17, it was announced that Zeus had tested positive for coronavirus (COVID-19), leading him to pull out of the tournament and be replaced by his Purple Haze stablemate Izanagi.